 Journal of Orthopaedic Surgery is an open access, peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
 There is no charge for submitting a paper to the journal.

-As of 1 January 2019, an Article Processing Charge (APC) will be introduced for all new article submissions.
-The APC will be $1,500.
+The Article Processing Charge (APC) for this journal is $1,500.
 However, if the first author or corresponding author of the submission is a member of the Asia Pacific Orthopaedic Association, a reduced APC of $1000 will be applicable.

 The article processing charge (APC) is payable when a manuscript is accepted after peer review, and before it is published.
 The APC is subject to taxes where applicable.
 Tax-exempt status can be indicated by providing appropriate registration numbers when payment is requested.
 Please see further details here.